 This report is prepared by James Sundstrom, Clery Compliance Officer, in cooperation with local law enforcement authorities and includes information provided by them as well as by the College's campus security authorities and various other elements of the College.
-Each year an email notification is made to all enrolled students and employees that provides the website link to access this report.
+Each year an e-mail notification is made to all enrolled students and employees that provides the website link to access this report.
 Prospective students and employees are also notified of the report's availability.
-Hard copies of the report may also be obtained at no cost by contacting St. Norbert College Campus Safety 290 Reid St. DePere WI 54115.
+Hard copies of the report may also be obtained at no cost by contacting Pennings Activity Center, 290 Reid St., Room 120, DePere, WI 54115.
 The College is committed to taking the actions necessary to provide a safe and secure working/ learning environment for all students and staff.
-As a member of the campus community, you can feel safe and comfortable knowing that security procedures are in place that represent best practices in the field, and are continually tested and re-evaluated for their effectiveness.
+As a member of the campus community, you can feel safe and comfortable knowing that security procedures are in place that represent best practices in the field, and are constantly tested and re-evaluated for their effectiveness.